cseale/Chain-Starter/app/README.md

 For an MVP, the Patrecoin DApp should have the following functionality
 - Allow producers to publish their address to the smart contract
 - Allow subscribers to subscribe to the address of their favourite producers
-- Allow miners to execute a contract (which can only be executed once per month), in return for a small cut of the overall system payments
+- ~~Allow miners to execute a contract (which can only be executed once per month), in return for a small cut of the overall system payments~~.
+Allow producers to call a contract once a week to collect their payments
 - Allow users to deposit ETH to the smart contract address
 - Maintainer, recieves a small cut of the overall system payments